-- What is a truth about God or yourself that challenges you from these passages?
+- What is a truth about God that encourages or challenges you from the following Scriptures?

 - Group 1: Look up: Read Habakkuk 1:2-6, Isaiah 45:6b-9

 - Group 2: Look back: Read Hebrews 12:1-3, Romans 8:31-39

 - Group 3: Look forward: Habakkuk 2:3, 2 Corinthians 4:16-17, Romans 8:18